Ten new technologies to electrify the future

 - Smart and safe buildings – electrical and fire safety in an all-electric future.

-- Carbon neutral plastics – bioplastics, recycled plastics and the materials transition.
+- Circular plastics – bioplastics, recycled plastics and the materials transition.

 Over the next few weeks, we will explore these technologies in more detail – and find out what role they can play in delivering an all-electric future.